illinoistech-itm/jhajek/itmt-430/syllabus/syllabus.md

 ### Communication

-We will be using a Discord channel to communicate questions in place of Teaching Assistants this semester.
+We will be using a Discord channel to communicate questions this semester.

 ### Our Contract